USAFA-ECE/ece382/_sources/Assignments/lab11.md

 ### Write UART functions in `UART0.c`

 1. Write `UART0_Init()`
-    - Follow the steps in the code and Appendix 1 in Lecture 11.
+    - Follow the steps in the code and Appendix 1 from Lecture 11.
 2. Write `UART0_OutChar()`
     - Wait for TXBUF to be empty (UCxTXIFG)
     - Send data using TXBUF